Tuesday and Thursday from 11 AM to 12:15 PM

 Overview

-Entrepreneurs and promoters seeking funds to launch or grow a business need to present a business plan to investors.
-Executives managing a business need a business plan to monitor whether business outcomes are tracking expectations.
-This course covers how to integrate forecasts of key business drivers into financially viable plans using Excel.
-It focuses on building business plans, not financial statement modeling for valuation, or statistical forecasting.
+Entrepreneurs and promoters seeking funds to launch or grow a business must present a business plan to investors.
+Executives need a plan to monitor whether business outcomes track expectations.
+This course integrates forecasts of key business drivers into financially viable plans using Excel.
+It focuses on building business plans, not financial statement modeling for valuation or statistical forecasting.
 The course requires financial accounting and strongly recommends managerial accounting.

 Takeaways